Ohio governor offers chance at $1 million prize to get vaccinated

 New Jersey and Connecticut have made deals with bars and brewpubs to offer a free drink to the newly vaccinated.
 Maryland state employees who get inoculated are offered $100.

-Many U.S. states were expected this week to begin inoculating children aged 12 to 15 with the vaccine manufactured by Pfizer Inc (PFE.N) and BioNTech SE (22UAy.DE) after a CDC panel approved the plan earlier on Wednesday. read more
+Many U.S. states were expected this week to begin inoculating children aged 12 to 15 with the vaccine manufactured by Pfizer Inc and BioNTech SE after a CDC panel approved the plan earlier on Wednesday.

 Our Standards: The Thomson Reuters Trust Principles.